scenariomartin/EnglishWords/words.md

 street
  stress: emphasis pressure :hightlight vn
 				  press
- mistress :host hostess madame ['mædəm] ,this is Madame D's last will and testament. avenue  [ˈævənjuː]  ,I have a client in the garment bussiness, on Seventh Avenue metropolitan cosmopolitan
+ mistress :host hostess nv1 [ˈhəʊstəs] madame ['mædəm] ,this is Madame D's last will and testament. avenue  [ˈævənjuː]  ,I have a client in the garment bussiness, on Seventh Avenue metropolitan cosmopolitan